 Kadiatu Kanneh-Mason lives in Nottingham and is a former lecturer in English at The University of Birmingham.
-She has recently published the memoir, House of Music: Raising the Kanneh-Masons.
+She has recently published her memoir, House of Music: Raising the Kanneh-Masons for which, in November 2021, she won the Royal Philharmonic Society’s Storytelling Award.
+They described it as ‘a fresh, moving account of raising children and nurturing their creativity.
+It captures what’s sincerely human in classical music-making.’
 Kadiatu has seven children, all of whom are classical musicians and the family has been the subject of several documentaries.
-Kadiatu is on the Board of Trustees for ESTA String Teachers Association, The Nottingham Education Trust, Real Talk TV, and Music Masters, and she is continuing to write and gives talks, interviews and lectures around the U.K. on diversity in classical music, music education, issues of race and inclusion, literature and parenting.
+She is on the Board of Trustees for ESTA String Teachers Association, The Nottingham Education Trust, Real Talk TV, Music Masters, and MISST – the Andrew Lloyd-Webber charity for music in secondary schools.
+Kadiatu is continuing to write and gives talks, interviews and lectures around the U.K. on diversity in classical music, music education, issues of race and inclusion, literature and parenting.

 Seven brothers and sisters.
 All of them classically trained musicians.
 One was Young Musician of the Year and performed for the royal family.
 The eldest has released her first album, showcasing the works of Clara Schumann.
 These siblings don’t come from the rarefied environment of elite music schools, but from a state comprehensive in Nottingham.
 How did they do it?